Trust and privacy

 What happens to the file

-• Files stay on your device while Picmu prepares the frame, background, and export.
+• Files stay on your device while Picmu works through the frame, background, and export.

-• This page is already tied to one marketplace preset, so it is easier to start from the right frame.
+• This page is tied to one marketplace preset, so you can start in the right frame instead of setting it up by hand.

-• Warnings only cover what Picmu can really check in the browser.
-They are not moderation guarantees.
+• Warnings only reflect what Picmu can actually check in the browser.
+They do not guarantee marketplace approval.

 Quick flow